Some developments of exchangeable measure-valued P\'{o}lya sequences: Introduction

-Our goal here is to provide additional insight into the structure of exchangeable MVPSs and study some natural extensions of the basic model.
-We first show that exchangeable MVPSs are, at a more fundamental level, DP mixture models with respect to a latent parameter that is associated with the conditioning $\sigma$-algebra in $(ii)$.
-Since the mixing components have disjoint supports, the directing random measure of any exchangeable MVPS can be interpreted as a random histogram whose bins are located on the atoms of the same $\sigma$-algebra.
-As such, its prior distribution can be seen as a genuine nonparametric extension of the classical random histogram prior \cite[][Example 5.11]{ghosal2017} by randomizing the locations and the ``upper'' shape of the bins, assigning a Dirichlet process prior to the bin weights, and simultaneously implying a simple sampling scheme.
-On the other hand, in all studies so far, reinforcement is assumed to be strictly positive, $R_x(\mathbb{X})>0$, so in the urn analogy new balls are necessarily added to the urn after each draw.
-Although exchangeability prevents balls from being removed from the urn, which we prove in Section \ref{section:results:null}, it is still possible to have zero reinforcement at times, leaving the urn unchanged after observing certain colors.
+Our goal here is to provide additional insight into the structure of exchangeable MVPSs and to study some natural extensions of the basic model.
+We first show that exchangeable MVPSs are, at a more fundamental level, DP mixture models with respect to (w.r.t.) a latent parameter that is associated with the conditioning $\sigma$-algebra in $(ii)$.
+Because the mixing components have disjoint supports, the directing random measure of any exchangeable MVPS can be interpreted as a random histogram whose bins are located on the atoms of the same $\sigma$-algebra.
+As such, its prior distribution can be seen as a genuine nonparametric extension of the classical random histogram prior \cite[][Example 5.11]{ghosal2017} by randomizing the locations and the ``upper'' shape of the bins, assigning a Dirichlet process prior to the bin weights, and at the same time keeping a simple sampling scheme.
+On the other hand, in all previous studies, reinforcement is assumed to be strictly positive, $R_x(\mathbb{X})>0$, so in the urn analogy new balls are always added after each draw.
+Although exchangeability prevents balls from being removed from the urn (a fact that we prove in Section \ref{section:results:null}), it is still possible to have zero reinforcement at times, leaving the urn unchanged after observing certain colors.
 Here, we extend the results in $(ii)$ and $(iii)$ to include model specifications that explicitly allow $R_x(\mathbb{X})=0$ for all $x$ in some set $Z\subseteq\mathbb{X}$, and we show that this is equivalent to mixing the directing random measure of the exchangeable MVPS on $Z^c$ with the deterministic measure $\nu(\cdot\mid Z)$.
-Finally, we examine the effects of relaxing exchangeability to the weaker condition of \textit{conditional identity in distribution} (c.i.d.), i.e., the predictive distributions \eqref{eq:intro:mvps} form set-wise martingales, and prove that they are equivalent for balanced MVPSs.
-Therefore, certain types of asymmetries between colors or temporary disequilibrium in the dynamics of the system are precluded by the structure of \eqref{eq:intro:mvps} when $R_x(\mathbb{X})=m$ is constant.
-A recent direction of research in Bayesian nonparametrics (see Section \ref{section:results:beyond}) studies predictive constructions characterizing c.i.d. processes, so the fact that balanced c.i.d.
-MVPSs, which are a basic example, are necessarily exchangeable raises the question of when these constructions also become exchangeable.
-Curiously, we show that it is still possible to have unbalanced c.i.d.
-MVPSs that are not exchangeable, but this necessitates a particular form of the reinforcement kernel $R$.
+Finally, we examine the effects of relaxing exchangeability to the weaker property of \textit{conditional identity in distribution}.
+A recent line of research in Bayesian nonparametrics (see Section \ref{section:results:beyond}) considers predictive constructions of conditionally identically distributed (c.i.d.) processes, with the aim of capturing certain types of asymmetries between observations or temporary disequilibrium in the dynamics of the system.
+We show that, when balanced, c.i.d.
+MVPSs are necessarily exchangeable, so that the structural constraints imposed by \eqref{eq:intro:mvps} rule out the non-stationary behavior otherwise allowed by conditional identity in distribution.
+Curiously, it is still possible to have unbalanced c.i.d.~MVPSs that are not exchangeable, but this requires a particular form of the reinforcement kernel $R$.